Topics on this page:

 - When selling your home may not be profitable due to capital gains taxes; or

 - When you are seeking to improve your standard of living by increasing your income.

 Proceeds from a reverse mortgage can be used:

-- to pay off the remaining first mortgage;
+- To pay off the remaining first mortgage; or

 Reverse mortgage loans do not have to be paid back until the owners die or move out.
 Owners may use proceeds of the sale of the home to pay off the loan.
 If the owners die, heirs may sell the home to repay the loan.
 If the heirs cannot repay the loan, the lender gains possession of the property.